vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2023-0023/README.md

 ### I am using a third-party solution such as HPE SimpliVity, Dell EMC VxRail, and so on.
 Is it safe for me to apply the update?

-Engineered and integrated solutions like HPE SimpliVity and Dell EMC VxRail control their patch levels and conﬁgurations as part of their qualiﬁcation and testing processes.
+Engineered and integrated solutions like HPE SimpliVity and Dell EMC VxRail control their patch levels and configurations as part of their qualification and testing processes.
 Using security guidance that is not explicitly for that product and product version is never advised.
 If you use engineered and integrated solutions please contact those vendors directly for guidance.

 ### Are VMware Cloud and hosted products patched?